Sneezing Symptoms, Causes & Treatment in Denver, CO

 What Causes Sneezing?

 Sneezing, also called sternutation, is a sudden burst of air through the nose and mouth that occurs when the sensitive mucous membranes in the nose are irritated.
+When you sneeze, around 40,000 droplets are ejected from the nose at a speed of about 10 miles an hour, traveling anywhere from 2 to 26 feet away.
 The nose attempts to clean the air we breathe by filtering dirt and debris as it enters the nostrils.
 Sneezing is usually caused when an irritant enters the nose that can’t be filtered or absorbed right away.

 Sneezing can be triggered by many different sources, including: